-The discount rate used to measure the total OPEB liability was 3.50% as of June 30, 2022, and 2.25% as of June 30, 2021.
+The discount rate used to measure the total OPEB liability was 3.50% as of June 30, 2023, and June 30, 2022.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made in accordance with the Plan's funding policy.
-Because there is no funding policy, the discount rate was determined by a yield or index rate for 20-year, tax exempt general obligation municipal bonds with an average rating of AA or higher, which was based on the bond buyer 20-year municipal AA rate.
+Because there is no funding policy and the City has not established a qualified OPEB trust fund, the discount rate was determined by a yield or index rate for 20-year, tax exempt general obligation municipal bonds with an average rating of AA or higher, which was based on the bond buyer 20-year municipal AA rate.